-We can use the basis of fundamental weights $\{\varpi_1,\ldots,\varpi_n\}$ of $P$ to identify $\mathbb{T}$ with $(\mathbb{C}^\ast)^n$ through the isomorphism:
+We can use the basis of fundamental weights $\{\varpi_1,\ldots,\varpi_n\}$ of $P$ to identify $\mathbb{T}$ with $(\mathbb{C}^\ast)^n$ through the isomorphism

-In this way we can identify the component group $P/2P$ of $\mathbb{T}_1$ with $\{-1,1\}^n \subset (\mathbb{R}^\ast)^n$.
-An element of $P/2P$ can be represented by a coloring of the Coxeter diagram of $W$ where the $i$th node is coloured white if the corresponding coefficient of $\varpi_i$ is $1$ and coloured black if it is $-1$.
-To determine the action of $W$ on colored Coxeter diagrams first observe that a simple reflection for $W$ acts on the fundamental weights as:
+In this way we can also identify the component group $P/2P$ of $\mathbb{T}_1$ with the subgroup $\{-1,1\}^n \subset (\mathbb{R}^\ast)^n$. \begin{rmk}An element of $P/2P$ can be represented by a colouring of the Coxeter diagram of $W$ where the $i$th node is coloured white if the corresponding coefficient of $\varpi_i$ is $1$ and coloured black if it is $-1$.
+To determine the action of $W$ on two-coloured Coxeter diagrams first observe that a simple reflection for $W$ acts on the fundamental weights as

 where the sum runs over the set $I_j$ of neighbouring vertices of the $j$th vertex of the Coxeter diagram.
 Now the generator $s_i$ only acts nontrivially if the $i$th node $v_i$ is black.
-In this case the action of $s_i$ changes the colour of all neighbouring vertices of $v_i$ but leaves $v_i$ unchanged.
+In this case the action of $s_i$ changes the colour of all neighbouring vertices of $v_i$ but leaves $v_i$ unchanged. \end{rmk}

-Sometimes it is convenient to consider the group $\frac{1}{2}P/P$ which is of course isomorphic to $P/2P$.
-The reason is that there are bijections of orbit spaces:
+It is often convenient to use the group $\frac{1}{2}P/P$ for representing the connected components of $\mathbb{T}_u(\mathbb{R})$ instead of the group $P/2P$.
+The reason for this is that there are bijections of orbit spaces

-We can count the points in the intersection $\frac{1}{2}P\cap \bar{\mathcal{A}}$ and the group $P/Q$ is typically small and its action easily determined for Weyl groups of type $ADE$.
+We can count the points in the intersection $\frac{1}{2}P\cap \bar{\mathcal{A}}$ and the group $P/Q$ is typically small.
+Its action is easily determined for Weyl groups of type $ADE$.
 We do this for root systems of type $A_n$ in Example \ref{AN}.

 \begin{ex}[$A_n$] We will use the above method to describe the orbit space $W\backslash \left( P/2P\right)$ for type $A_n$.
 This will be used frequently in the next section.
-Representatives for the orbits are given by:
+Representatives for the orbits are given by

 \end{ex} \begin{proof} For a root system of type $A_n$ all the roots have coefficient $1$ in the highest root so the fundamental alcove is the convex hull of the fundamental weights.
-From this we determine:
+From this we determine

 The group $P/Q$ is cyclic of order $n+1$ and is generated by $\gamma_1$ which acts as the permutation $(01\ldots n)$ on the indices of the fundamental weights $\{\varpi_i\}$.
-A small calculation shows that:
+A small calculation shows that

 where we use the notation $\varpi_0=0$ and the indices are considered $\text{mod} \ n+1$.
-A typical $\gamma_1$-orbit (for which $n+1\neq 2i$) is of the form:
+A typical $\gamma_1$-orbit (for which $n+1\neq 2i$) is of the form